mit-han-lab/tinyengine/tutorial/inference/README.md

 - Open `TinyEngine_vww_tutorial/Src/main.cpp`.

-  - If using an Arducam, please set `UseCamera` to 1 (Line 32), as shown in the figure below:
+  - If using an Arducam, please set `UseCamera` macro to 1 (Line 32), as shown in the figure below:

   <img src="../../assets/figures/3_main_cpp_UseCamera.png" alt="3_main_cpp_UseCamera" width="80%"/>

-  - If not using an Arducam, please set `UseCamera` to 0 (Line 32) and set NoCamera_Person to 0 or 1 (Line 33), as shown in the figure below:
+  - If not using an Arducam, please set `UseCamera` macro to 0 (Line 32) and set `NoCamera_Person` macro to 0 or 1 (Line 33), as shown in the figure below:

   <img src="../../assets/figures/3_main_cpp_NoUseCamera.png" alt="3_main_cpp_NoUseCamera" width="80%"/>